Terminal alkene: Classification

 There are two types of alpha-olefins, branched and linear (or normal).
 The chemical properties of branched alpha-olefins with a branch at either the second (vinylidene) or the third carbon number are significantly different from the properties of linear alpha-olefins and those with branches on the fourth carbon number and further from the start of the chain.

-Examples of linear alpha-olefins are propene, 1-butene and 1-decene.
+Examples of linear alpha-olefins are propene, but-1-ene and dec-1-ene.
 An example of a branched alpha-olefin is isobutylene.

 Production

 A variety of methods are employed for production of alpha-olefins.
 One class of methods starts with ethylene which is either dimerized or oligomerized.
-These conversions are respectively effected by the alphabutol process, giving 1-butene, and the Shell Higher Olefin Process which gives a range of alpha-olefins.
+These conversions are respectively effected by the alphabutol process, giving 1-butene, and the Shell higher olefin process which gives a range of alpha-olefins.
 The former is based on titanium-based catalysts, and the latter relies on nickel-based catalysts.
 A whole other approach to alpha-olefins, especially long chain derivatives, involves cracking of waxes: